G-covered/SEED-Labs/Web Security/Cross-Site Request Forgery Attack/CSRF Attack on POST Services/README.md

 Opened the page using a Private Browsing window to verify the updated file.

-After confirming the issue was caused by browser caching, I disabled the browser cache while developing and used hard refreshes to ensure the latest version of the attacker page was loaded.
+After confirming the issue was caused by browser caching, I disabled the browser cache while developing and cleared browser cookies to ensure the latest version of the attacker page was loaded.

 ---